GulatiDeep/Radsim/readme.txt

 --> V4000: To set the rate of climb/descend to 4000 ft per minute

+--> ROT3: To set the Rate of Turn to 3 degrees per second.
+Acceptable values between 1 to 5.

 --> S600: To set the speed to 600 knots

 --> Del: To delete the aircraft